microbecode/Score-Milk-token/README.md

 - Maximum token amount cap
     - The cap can't be breached with minting

+### Burn requirement

+Since the token contract allows to only burn your own tokens it imposes certain restrictions.

+Token holders should only be able to receive their tokens when it is 100 % certain that the said tokens will not need to be burned.
+For example staking rewards can be given to the user only when it's certain that they don't meet the "first day burn" nor the "early withdrawal burn" requirements.

 ## Unit tests

 All relevant unit tests from OpenZeppelin are included.